When Is the Best Time

 - This species of ibis feed on shrimp, crabs, and other crustaceans, the reason for the red colour.

-- The juveniles colour is brown, grey, and they need around two years to transform.
+- The juveniles' colour is brown, and grey and they need around two years to transform.

 - 2 to a maximum of 5 eggs are laid, which incubate for roughly 23 days.

 - The lifespan in the wild is around 15-20 years in the zoo for a minimum of 25 years.

 - The size of an adult bird is, on average, around 60 cm, and it can weigh up to 1.4 kg.